30 Things to Do in Florence: Art, Food, & Epic Tuscany Day Trips

 Discover the Charm of Florence for Yourself

 While purchasing gelato one evening (which you should really do at least once a day in Italy!), Chris chatted with the young girl dishing up our treats.
 She spoke in her broken English and Chris in his broken Italian.
 She asked where we were from.
-Chris then mentioned how beautiful it was in Florence.
-The girl kind of shrugged her shoulders and indicated “meh”.
+Chris then mentioned how beautiful Florence was.
+The girl kind of shrugged her shoulders.
+Meh.

 Meh?
 I marveled.
 Florence is magical!
 I guess it all depends on your perspective.
 Reminds me of point #10 in Benefits of Traveling: 21 Essential Skills and Life Lessons with Eduardo in Venice who wondered how we had ever heard of his city.

-If you have never been to Florence before, I am pretty sure your perspective will be one of awe and amazement.
-It happens to be one of my favorite European cities with an abundance of things to do as well as amazing day trips from Florence.
+If you have never been to Florence before, your perspective will be one of awe and amazement.
+It happens to be one of my favorite European cities—and with 30 things to do plus epic day trips into the Tuscany countryside, there is always a reason to come back.
+Grab my free Italy Travel Planning Bundle before you go and start making it happen.

 You may also love…